Agile kangaroo rat: Subspecies

-A 1983 observation of specimens from 34 populations concluded this species is monotypic, though newer research by Troy L. Best and Robert Miles Sullivan has concluded these two subspecies are valid taxa.
+A 1983 observation of specimens from 34 populations concluded this species is monotypic, however newer research by Troy L. Best and Robert Miles Sullivan has concluded these two subspecies are valid taxa.
 The Dulzura kangaroo rat, which overlaps in range with the agile kangaroo rat, was believed to be a subspecies of the agile kangaroo rat following Joseph Grinnell's classification in 1922, though subsequent studies have confirmed the latter's status as a unique species.

 Description

 The agile kangaroo rat exhibits sexual dimorphism; most male agile kangaroo rat specimens are larger than their female counterparts.
 This species is intermediate in size when compared with other kangaroo rat species and has larger ears alongside five toes.